reka-ai/api-examples-python/roast_my_life/workshop/README.md

 - **Adding authentication** to create personal video collections
 - **Implementing real-time features** like streaming responses
 - **Exploring other Reka Vision features** like video search and metadata tagging
+- join the [Reka Discord Community](https://link.reka.ai/discord) to share your project, ask question and get or give feedback.

 Happy coding! 🚀